Using the Neotoma Database in the Classroom

 The Neotoma Paleoecology Database is an online hub for data, research, education, and discussion about paleoenvironments.
 The database is designed to make it easier for community members to discover, explore, and share datasets that illustrate paleoenvironmental conditions.

 The use of real data in teaching is a powerful way to engage students in scientific thinking and learning.
-A 1.5 day workshop designed to develop teaching activities for the undergraduate classroom, making use of the Neotoma Paleoecology Database, will be held at Carleton College in the spring of 2015.
+A 1.5 day workshop designed to develop teaching activities for the undergraduate classroom, making use of the Neotoma Paleoecology Database, will be held at Carleton College in the fall of 2015.
+This workshop will be by invitation only for the project PIs, paleoecology experts, and educators with expertise in the pedagogy of teaching with online datasets.
 The NSF-funded Neotoma database has North American pollen and fossil mammal data for the past 5 million years.
 Additional datasets will also be available by the time of the workshop.

 The 2015 workshop will focus on the development of teaching activities using the Neotoma database, incorporating best practices in teaching with data.
 Activities will be appropriate for use in many undergraduate course, including environmental science, geology, global change, biology, ecology, or geography courses.
 We expect that most activities will focus on data that reveal changes since the end of the last Ice Age and species' responses to those changes.
 The activity collection will be accessible here.